 Director, Indiana CTSI KL2 Young Investigators Program

 Behavioral Oncology, Indiana University

 PhD, The University of Kansas

 BM, The Florida State University

 Children's Oncology Group.
 ANUR1131.
-(2011-open).
-Music video for AYA-parent communication and resilience.
+(2011-2016).
+Palliative Cancer Care: Music video for AYA-parent communication and resilience.
 Co-Chair.

 R01 CA162181.
-(2011-open).
-Music video for AYA-parent communication and resilience.
+(2011-2016).
+Palliative Cancer Care: Music video for AYA-parent communication and resilience.
 MPI.

 Indiana CTSI.
 KL2RR025760.
-(2010-open).
+(2010-2012).
 Parent implemented active music engagement (AME) for young children with cancer: A clinical feasibility study.

 R01 NR008583.
-(2005-2010).
+(2005-2011).
 Music video and adolescent resilience during transplant.
 Co-investigator.
+Co-I.